BROWN’S CHAPEL ELEMENTARY SCHOOL

 Grade cards are issued at the end of every nine weeks, and are to be signed by the parent and returned immediately.
 Grade cards will contain academic grades, conduct grades, and attendance.
 The basic grading system for subject area grades 3-5 is to be expressed by numerical grades on the report card with corresponding letter grade values below.
 GRADING SCALE:

 A: 93-100 B: 85-92 C: 75-84 D: 70-74 F: BELOW 70

-The basic grading scale system for academic area grades in grades K-1-2 is to be expressed by the numbers 1-4 within a rubric.
+The basic grading scale system for academic area grades in grades K-1-2 is expressed through a rubric showing standards mastery.
 Each academic area is further defined by detailed learning standards which are assessed throughout the year.
 The purpose of the grading scale is to provide data to parents about their child’s performance.
 Our focus is on learning and forward progress is not always illustrated by a numerical grade.

 Brown’s Chapel Elementary rewards learners who achieve excellence in their academic work.
 Each grading period, learners may earn honors for Principal’s list (all A’s) or Honor Roll (any combination of A’s and B’s in academics).
 At the end of each nine week grading period, an academic honor’s ceremony will be held to recognize student achievement.
 Recognition of quality character traits will be awarded as well.

 1. Principal’s List- All A’s on report card.

 2. Honor Roll- Any combination of A’s and B’s in the core academic subject areas on the report card.

 Any principal, or his designee, having reasonable cause for a search may search any learner, place, or thing on school property or in the actual or constructive possession of any learner during any organized school activity off campus, including buses, if he/she receives information which would cause a reasonable person to believe that the search will lead to the discovery of:

 a.
 Evidence of any violation of the law;